 6.1.
 Fear of anarchy, and ethical norms: The renegotiation of a social contract

 In all of the cities I visited, the locals told me about widespread chaos and insecurity in the period following the revolution.
 A large number of people had access to arms.
 They used them when they had conflicts with other people, or just to intimidate others.
 An example is an employee in the educational sector that I interviewed in Zuwara.
 During the Qadhafi era, powerful people often found ways for their children to cheat at exams.
 After the revolution, this employee decided that she wanted to change this, and create a new system which it would be more difficult to cheat.
 When powerful locals found about this, they threatened this employee at gunpoint: “They told me that they would kill me if I changed the system.
 They also told me that they would burn down the school.
-For many months after that, I could not move around without armed protection”. (interview in Zuwara, late May 2017)
+For many months after that, I could not move around without armed protection”.

 A more dramatic example can be given from the Dirj area.
 Following the revolution, a local man from an Arab tribe had a personal conflict with a member of the Zintan armed groups, who had just begun to rule the area.
 When this happened, the Zintan armed group decided to punish the whole tribe collectively.
-They went to the area where tribe lived, and burnt down all the houses.
+They went to the area where tribe lived and burnt down all the houses.
 I saw myself the remains of the burnt houses.
 A member of the tribe told me that this had deep consequences for them.
-They had moved out into the Sahara desert, but they were still afraid of the militia: “We were victims of collective punishment.
+They had moved out into the Sahara desert but they were still afraid of the militia: “We were victims of collective punishment.
 The militia even killed one of our elders, who was handicapped, and who had been against Qadhafi.
-But they didn’t make any distinctions between people”. (interview in Dirj, early July 2017)
+But they didn’t make any distinctions between people”.

 Both of these examples point to the lack of a proper social order.
-Many of those I spoke to used the term social contract, and meant by this an agreement between the members of the community about how to interact with each other.
+Many of those I spoke to, used the term social contract, and meant by this an agreement between the members of the community about how to interact with each other.
 The example in Zuwara shows that norms and laws had broken down between inhabitants.
 Similar happenings had occurred in Nalut and Ghadames.
 The example from Dirj shows a lack of a social contract between the armed groups and the people they ruled, given that the militias saw the need to employ such excessive violence.
 But in all of the cities, a stable social order emerged after a period of chaos.
 In Zuwara, Nalut and Ghadames, this social order partly grew up from below, with deep involvement of the local inhabitants.
 The armed power-holders were locals, and there was therefore a sense of trust between the militias and the inhabitants.
 In Dirj, on the other hand, the local population simply decided to give up, and to accept completely the rule of the Zintan militia, which didn’t have any local grounding.